 Buck Canyon Overlook

-From this vista you can see canyons created by Colorado River.
+From this vista, you can see canyons created by the Colorado River.
 This overlook is located on Grand View Point Road.

 Grand View Point

 Grand View Point is located at the very end of Grand View Point Road.
-It is a trendy spot, due to it might be challenging to find an empty parking space.
-Finally, from this overlook is the best view on Island in the Sky.
-So, you can admire deep canyon that was carved out by the Colorado River.
+It is a trendy spot because it might be challenging to find an empty parking space.
+Finally, from this overlook is the best view of the Island in the Sky.
+So, you can admire the deep canyon that was carved out by the Colorado River.

 Shafer Canyon Viewpoint

 This vista is located just past the Visitor Center.
-So, it offers views on switchbacks on Shafer Canyon Road.
+So, it offers views of switchbacks on Shafer Canyon Road.

 Visitor Center Viewpoint

-Visitor Center Viewpoint offers one of the best views in Island in the Sky, and it is located just across the street from the Visitor Center.
+Visitor Center Viewpoint offers one of the best views of Island in the Sky and is located just across the street from the Visitor Center.